 If you run any kind of website, commercial or personal, you can add affiliate link packages to it and get paid each time somebody clicks from your page.

-If you're sure you can provide site featuring content which will appeal to a substantial number of people then give it a try, but generally speaking, it's not worth starting one up just for the purpose of affiliate linking.
+If you're sure you can provide a site featuring content which will appeal to a substantial number of people then give it a try, but generally speaking, it's not worth starting one up just for the purpose of affiliate linking.

 How much?
 A niche website with loyal usage could earn £1,000s a year from these links.